felipeportella/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Felipe Portella is an IT Advisor at the Brazilian energy company Petróleo Brasileiro S.A.
 (PETROBRAS), working with petroleum reservoir simulation workloads in high performance computing (HPC) environments.
-He is currently a PhD student at the Universitat Politècnica da Catalunya (BarcelonaTech-UPC) in partnership with the  ata-Centric Computing group of the Barcelona Supercomputing Center (BCN-CNS).
+He is currently a PhD student at the Universitat Politècnica da Catalunya (BarcelonaTech-UPC) in partnership with the Data-Centric Computing group of the Barcelona Supercomputing Center (BCN-CNS).